 - Encouraging trust/respect so that an individual feels comfortable being honest about their health and practices.
 Some cultures will respect clinical authority so much that they will agree with the clinician with the intent to provide ‘acceptable’ answers.

-We work with healthcare communication agencies and healthcare plans and provide healthcare translations.
+We work with healthcare communication agencies, healthcare plans and specialized translators in healthcare to provide healthcare translations.
 In addition, we also provide plain language writing in English for Medicaid/Medicare populations so we become a bridge for these organizations that look for ways to reduce health disparities.

 We are also working with human resource groups that want to address this in their health and wellness programs.
 We work with them to write different content for their different cultural groups – content that will speak to that group and encourage them to enroll in the program.
 Our services of human resources translation and our knowledge of health literacy allows us to consult with the client on specific areas to address and understand their challenges and how to address them with linguistic and cultural competency.